Prior to export, it is important to understand the legal instruments regulating non-oil exports in Nigeria and that of the importing country.

 - Mode of payment (e.g. letter of credit)

-- Agreed dispute resolution mechanism (which laws apply in case of disputes)
+- Dispute Resolution Mechanism (which law apply in case of disputes)

 Legal & Governmental Regulations

-As an exporter, you should be familiar with government regulations.
+As an exporter, you should be familiar with government policies and regulations.
 Some of these are:

 - Export prohibition – exporters should be aware of the list of prohibited items for exports.
 Detailed information can be found on the customs information page.

-- Export proceed repatriation – all proceeds from exports should be repatriated within the stipulated time.
+- Export proceed repatriation – all proceeds from export transactions should be repatriated within the stipulated time.

 Intellectual Property (IP)